-Jeanne lectures, conducts research, and directs executive education courses on IT management practices.
+Until her retirement in July 2020, Jeanne lectured, conducted research, and directed executive education courses on IT management practices.
 She joined MIT CISR in 1993 as a principal research scientist, and was director of the center from 2008 to 2016.
-Her research examines how companies are architecting themselves for success in the digital economy.
-She is also studying how companies effectively implement the capabilities offered by new technologies like social, mobile, analytics, cloud, Internet of Things, and cognitive computing.
+Her research examined how companies designed themselves for success in the digital economy.
+In particular, she studied how companies effectively implement the capabilities offered by new technologies like social, mobile, analytics, cloud, Internet of Things, and cognitive computing.

-Jeanne is co-author of three books, and she is a founding senior editor and former editor-in-chief of MIS Quarterly Executive.
+Jeanne is author of four books, and she is a founding senior editor and former editor-in-chief of MIS Quarterly Executive.
 Her work has appeared in major practitioner and academic journals, including MIT Sloan Management Review, Harvard Business Review, The Wall Street Journal, MIS Quarterly Executive, MIS Quarterly, the Journal of Management Information Systems, IBM Systems Journal, and CIO Magazine.

 Successful companies need to both digitize operations and develop digital offerings.
 From breaking old rules to training new leaders, here’s how to handle these different transformations.

 Rather than a fail-fast culture, research co-authored by Jeanne Ross suggests business leaders need to develop a “learn-fast” culture.